simonrupf/docker-amavis/README.md

 A mail filtering container image, based on alpine, running the amavisd-new daemon for use via TCP port in mail servers.
-It interfaces with spamassassin libraries, clamav daemon (seperate container) and the razor and pyzor tools.
+It interfaces with spamassassin libraries, clamav daemon (seperate container) and the razor tool.

+Note that unzip, unxz, gunzip and bunzip2 are provided via busybox.
+Spamassassin will prefer 7zr for zip files.
+Some older compressions like freeze, arj, lz4 and ace are not included as they are unlikely to be used for spam and viruses today and just increase the attack surface, as these tools aren't maintained anymore.

 ## Usage